-Oh, baby.
+Oh, baby, these are the best chocolate bars.
 The top gets a tiny bit crusty, and the middle is perfectly gooey.
 Perfectly.
 You are going to love this dessert.
-It’s like chocolate decided to jump in your mouth, melt, and have a party.
+It’s like chocolate decided to jump in your mouth, melt, and have a really great party.

 - 3/4 cup sugar